phact/spark_commons/examples/spark_streaming/README.md

 On one of the nodes in the cluster do the following

 1. make sure rabbitmq 3.4.4 is installed on the machine you plan to execute these commands from
-2. copy target/scala-2.10/dse_spark_streaming_examples-assembly-0.4.0.jar to the cluster ( you may have to run sbt assembly first)
+2. copy target/scala-2.10/dse_spark_streaming_examples-assembly.jar to the cluster ( you may have to run sbt assembly first)
-3. java -cp target/scala-2.10/dse_spark_streaming_examples-assembly-0.4.0.jar pro.foundev.examples.spark_streaming.java.messaging.RabbitMQEmitWarnings
+3. java -cp target/scala-2.10/dse_spark_streaming_examples-assembly.jar pro.foundev.examples.spark_streaming.java.messaging.RabbitMQEmitWarnings
-4. sudo dse spark-submit --class pro.foundev.WindowedCalculationsAndEventTriggering dse_spark_streaming_examples-assembly-0.4.0.jar
+4. sudo dse spark-submit --class pro.foundev.WindowedCalculationsAndEventTriggering dse_spark_streaming_examples-assembly.jar

 This should create and load a table on cassandra called tester.warnings load it with records exceeding 999.00 dollars for the amount